bbc/psammead/packages/components/psammead-brand/README.md

 The `url` value is the link that points to the frontpage of the service associated with the `svg`.

-The `serviceLocalizedName` is an optional prop referring to the local name of a service eg `Yoruba`.
+The `serviceLocalisedName` is an optional prop referring to the local name of a service eg `Yoruba`.

 ## Installation